 The Medical Education Scholars Program (MESP) is an internationally acclaimed annual program that was established in 1998 by Larry Gruppen, PhD, Professor of Learning Health Sciences and was led for many years by Patricia Mullan, PhD, Professor Emerita of Learning Health Sciences.
 Over the past two decades, nearly 300 faculty and fellows at the University of Michigan have participated in this CME-granting program.
 MESP is designed for early career medical school faculty and fellows to develop as leaders in medical education.
-The current director of MESP is Alexandra Vinson, PhD, Assistant Professor of Learning Health Sciences.
+The current director of MESP is Caren Stalburg, MD, MA, Associate Professor of Learning Health Sciences and Obstetrics and Gynecology.

 MESP Offers a Formal Curriculum of Guided Study

-The Tuesday afternoon seminars address topics in educational theory, methods, and research, and presentations are given by University of Michigan Faculty with expertise in educational research, clinical teaching skills, and leadership in academic medicine.
-Sessions are designed to be interactive, and are supported by readings and application exercises.
+The Tuesday afternoon seminars address topics in educational theory, methods, and research, and presentations are given by University of Michigan faculty and staff with expertise in educational research, clinical teaching skills, and leadership in academic medicine.
+Sessions are designed to be interactive and are supported by readings and application exercises.

 Specific topics covered in the course include:

 - Program Evaluation